 Shopify AI helped us write descriptions for products directly on the site.
 Source: Tech.co user testing

 Shopify does leave a little to be desired when it comes to the user experience.
 Our researchers ran into difficulty when it came to editing SEO settings, as well as using the email marketing builder, and navigating the platform in general.
+This could present a problem for businesses that want to understand and master a platform in a short period of time.

 Check out our Shopify review for more information

-What's New with Shopify in 2025?
+What's New With Shopify in 2025?

 While businesses can use Shopify Starter to start selling on social media for $5 per month, if you’re looking for a full online store, you’ll need to fork out $29 per month for Shopify Basic.